synthaccess

 If your synthesizer is “one affordance per function”, one of the simplest and most effective ways to add tactile accessibility for Blind / Low Vision users is to label the synthesizer with braille.
 Below, we outline three methods (from simple and inexpensive to somewhat complex) for doing this.

-“Some little children adding 2+2 might count it as 22.”
+“Some little children adding 2+2 might count it as 22, not 4.”

 maps to…